Manuela Rosas: Late life

 Later in life, she married the son of an old associate of her parents.
 In breaking this promise, her father never forgave her.
-Despite this, when Juan Manuel de Rosas was sent in exile die to the Battle of Caseros in which he loses, he asks her not to keep contact, she remained loyal and kept correspondence.
+Despite this, when Juan Manuel de Rosas was sent in exile due to the Battle of Caseros in which he loses, he asks her not to keep contact, she remained loyal and kept correspondence.
 She died in London on September 17, 1898.
 She lived a quiet life in exile and never returned to Argentina after the Battle of Caseros.
 Her active political role starkly contrasts the expectations of postcolonial society in which women were limited to the domestic sphere.

 Painting by Prilidiano Pueyrredón

 The portrait of Manuela Rosas by Prilidiano Pueyrredón gives some insight into the Rosas period.
 Manuela de Rosas serves as an exemplar in this painting, and it was commissioned this way.
 The badge on her dress is meant to convey that everyone in Argentina has an obligation to the Federalist Party of her father.

 Furthermore, her white skin and European dress is purposeful.
 Being the public figure that she was, this indicated a lot about what was seen as ideal.
 Beyond her loyalty to her father, she did break many norms of the time by holding a position in government.